 “Planting a garden with food potential is one of the most valuable things we can do.” – Isabell Shipard, Author

-Mulch (grow your own and save money – fantastic solution for balconies and all gardens to save you buying in bulk if you give them regular ‘haircuts’ – just ‘chop & drop’ as mulch!):
+Grow your own lemon grass and save money.
+A fantastic solution for balconies and all gardens to save you buying in bulk.
+Give your plants regular ‘haircuts’ and just ‘chop and drop’ as mulch!

 - Pineapple (30cm/12in) – these are a VERY slow growing crop that might be hard to justify if you have really limited space but the home grown flavour for pineapple lovers may be worth the wait!